-David Lekuta Rudisha of Kenya celebrates after winning gold and setting a new world record in the Men's 800m Final of the London 2012 Olympic Games on 9 August 2012 (Getty Images) © Copyright
+David Rudisha of Kenya celebrates after winning gold and setting a world record in the 800m at the London 2012 Olympics (Getty Images) © Copyright

 Running at the head of the field virtually from the outset, the 23-year-old broke his own 1:41.01 record set in Rieti, Italy, on 21 August, 2010 to become the first man to break the event's 1:41 barrier.

 "I have waited for this moment for a long time," said a jubilant Rudisha, who ran in similar fashion when winning the World title in Daegu last summer.
 "To come here and get a World record is unbelievable.
 I had no doubt about winning.
 The weather was beautiful – so I decided to go for it."

 And go for it he did, in a manner that will go a long way to securing his place as history’s finest 800m runner.

 The lone battle of the race – one that didn’t involve Rudisha’s single-minded solitary combat with the clock – came just after the gun sounded, and went in his favour.
 Both the Kenyan and his long-time rival Abubaker Kaki like to lead – after a brief skirmish, Rudisha took control of the front and with it complete command of the race.

 Winning that initial clash, Rudisha went on a tear never before seen in 800m races, at least those not guided by pace-setters.
 Starting with a jaw-dropping 23.4 opening 200 metres, Rudisha brought the field through the midway point in 49.28.